Green Hill School (Chehalis, Washington)

 Green Hill School is part of Washington state's correctional system under the Juvenile Rehabilitation Administration, and is the state's only maximum security penitentiary for youths.
 It is located in the South Market district of Chehalis on I-5, next to Recreation Park.

 The school is independently managed by the Washington Department of Children, Youth and Families (DCYF).
 It provides "academic classes and vocational training and works" for adolescent males who have been incarcerated.
 Green Hill is also the location of the Lewis County Juvenile Court and the Lewis County Juvenile Jail, separate facilities from the school itself.

 Description

 Green Hill School is described as a medium-to-maximum security prison for young men considered to be either juveniles or adults between the ages of 17 and 25.
-The facility is the largest such type in the state.
+The facility is the largest youth penitentiary, and the only one designated as maximum security, in Washington state.
 The residents are referred to as inmates or incarcerated individuals.
 The young men are able to continue their education, with the opportunity to receive a high school diploma and secondary honors, such as technical certifications or bachelor's degrees.

+The school is independently managed by the Washington Department of Children, Youth and Families (DCYF).